 Final Design

-I’m happy with how this project came out because our solution was driven by the insights from our research and not primary from the preferences of other designers.
+I’m happy with how this project came out because our solution was driven by the insights from our research and not primarily from the preferences of other designers.

 PRIME reimagines personal care retail spaces and products to be more inclusive and diverse.
 PRIME also promotes the idea that personal care is for everyone, especially men of color.